Zerogiven-OpenWRT-Packages/package-feed/README.md

 Custom package feed for OpenWRT containing various packages and kernel modules.

 > Note: This feed is in an early beginning stage so it could happen that directory structure changes and your feed not updating anymore.
-If that is the case remove all existing entries from `/etc/opkg/customfeeds.conf` and re-run the next setup step.
+If that is the case remove all existing `Zerogiven_*` entries from `/etc/opkg/customfeeds.conf` and re-run the next setup step.

 ## Automated Setup (setup.sh)